-- a) their directors or legal representatives, whether they have been appointed to perform their duties or even if they do so without a formal appointment; - other persons authorised to adopt decisions on behalf of the company, including middle management, general

-- and individual proxies, and persons to whom control and organisation functions have been delegated (including the compliance officer); and - c) those who are subject to the authority of the above-mentioned persons, including the employees of subsidiaries and persons with a commercial relationship with the company, such as self-employed individuals or subcontracted employees, provided that they are within the company's corporate domain, when the company has seriously breached its duty to control, monitor and supervise its activity.
+- their directors or legal representatives, whether they have been appointed to perform their duties or even if they do so without a formal appointment; - other persons authorised to adopt decisions on behalf of the company, including middle management, general and individual proxies, and persons to whom control and organisation functions have been delegated (including the compliance officer); and - c) those who are subject to the authority of the above-mentioned persons, including the employees of subsidiaries and persons with a commercial relationship with the company, such as self-employed individuals or subcontracted employees, provided that they are within the company's corporate domain, when the company has seriously breached its duty to control, monitor and supervise its activity.

-As a rule, a company shall only be subject to criminal liability if the criminal behaviour of one of the above-mentioned persons was intentional and wilfully misconducted.
-Reckless behaviours may only result in the company being held criminally liable when involving crimes regarding "fraudulent insolvency", "natural resources and environment", "financing of terrorism" or "money laundering".
+As a rule, a company shall only be subject to criminal liability if the criminal behaviour of one of the above-mentioned persons was intentional and constituted wilful misconduct.
+Reckless behaviours may only result in the company being held criminally liable when it is expressly foreseen in the Criminal Code.

-According to the Criminal Code and the rulings of the Spanish Supreme Court on this matter, for a legal person to be held criminally liable, the prosecution must prove that both the offence was committed and the internal control tools to prevent the criminal conduct (the compliance system) were either non-existent or ineffective.
+According to the Criminal Code, there are internal control tools (compliance systems) to prevent criminal conduct from being caused, which can exempt legal entities from criminal liability or minimise such liability.
+For a legal entity to be held criminally liable, the prosecution must prove both that the offence was committed and that the internal control tools (compliance systems) required by the Criminal Code for the prevention of the criminal conduct were either non-existent or ineffective.